Skip to main content

 Type of business (see Note 1 below)

-Certain businesses are not eligible to use the cash basis or may want to choose to use the accruals basis instead.
+Certain businesses are not eligible to use the cash basis or may want to choose to use traditional accounting (accruals basis) instead.

 To use the cash basis (see note 2 below) No election needed on tax return Election needed on tax return